(See below for Annual Schedule of Class Sessions)

 down, stay, stand, and come) and good manners.
 At the conclusion of the Manners & More

-Puppy Class is for dogs under six months of age.
-The primary focus of puppy class is
+Puppy Class is for dogs under six months of age and is part of the AKC Star Puppy program.

 Basic Manners is for dogs over the age of six months.
 This is our most popular class.
 The